GShatrawJr/CSC131-CalTrans-Project/README.md

 # User Experience

-1. Users use the Log in Page to create their account, log in with an existing account, or in the case of a forgotten password to begin the recovery process, or Continue as Guest with limited access to only current capacities.
+1. Users use the Log in Page to create their account, log in with an existing account, or in the case of a forgotten password to begin the recovery process, or Continue as Guest with limited access to only current capacities.</br>
    -PeopleSense Dashboard 2.0 Home Page
     -<img src="/diagram/Log In Page.png"/>
    -Bullet list item 2